Pranav2000-debug/SharePlace/README.md

 Use buttons on the page for interaction.
 NOTE: to open the searched address which gets copied to clipboard, paste that url in the web browser search bar.

-# ISSUES:
-  1. geolocation even though enableHighAccuracy is set, it gets the wrong coordinates which is several meters away from current exact location. (it works sometimes)
-  Is this a behaviour normal or can this be fixed?
-  2. Workarounds of certain code practices and functonalities and any wrong configs of webpack files if found please do reach out as I'm still learning :) (email: pranav.nyx410@gmail.com)
+Workarounds of certain code practices and functonalities and any wrong configs of webpack files if found please do reach. (email: pranav.nyx410@gmail.com)